Media Studies Research

 Our undergraduate and graduate students benefit from a rich research environment and from the global academic connections developed and maintained by our lecturers.
 We maintain an excellent research output and remain at the forefront of both Irish and global media research.

-We welcome any queries from potential graduate students and research collaborators.
-Our department supports a range of doctoral projects and masters projects.
-If you are interested in our MA in Critical and Creative Media or undertaking a PhD or MLitt with the Department of Media Studies, please contact the Research and Postgraduate Coordinator, Professor Gavan Titley.
+If you are interested in our MA in Critical and Creative Media or undertaking a PhD or MLitt with the Department of Media Studies, you are also invited to contact the Research and Postgraduate Coordinator, Professor Gavan Titley.